James Wordie: Final years

 Both the University of Glasgow and University of Hull awarded him honorary doctorates (LLD).
 In 1954, he was elected an honorary fellow of Trinity College Dublin.

 He died at Grange Court, Grange Road in Cambridge on 16 January 1962.
-He is buried in the churchyard of the Church of the Holy Rude in Stirling, Scotland.
+His ashes were scattered at his family memorial in the churchyard of the Church of the Holy Rude in Stirling, Scotland.

 Marriage

 In 1923, he married Gertrude Henderson.

 Recognition

 Wordie was elected a Fellow of the Royal Society of Edinburgh in 1922.
 His proposers were Frederick Orpen Bower, Andrew Gray, James Gordon Gray and James Currie.

 He was awarded the first W. S. Bruce Medal of the Royal Scottish Geographical Society in 1926, the Founder's Medal of the Royal Geographical Society in 1933 and the Scottish Geographical Medal of the Royal Scottish Geographical Society in 1944.
-He was made Master of St John's College, Cambridge and in 1957 was knighted by King George VI for his contributions to polar expeditions.
+He was made Master of St John's College, Cambridge and in 1957 was knighted for his contributions to polar expeditions.

 The Wordiekammen Limestone and Wordie Creek Formation were named in his honour.
 Places named after him include Mount Wordie, Wordie Point, Wordie Bay, Wordie Bay (Greenland), Wordie Seamount, Wordie Ice Shelf, Wordie Glacier, Wordie Nunatak and Point Wordie.